 For the whole family

-Guided tours at 3 p.m. on Saturdays and Sundays for people through.
+Guided tours start at 3 p.m. on Saturdays and Sundays for people on site.

 Guided tours are offered to organized groups at any time, but reservations are required.